forem/DEV-ios/README.md

 2. Install [Carthage](https://github.com/Carthage/Carthage).
 If you use Homebrew then you can install Carthage by running `brew install carthage`.
 3. Now run `carthage update` in the project's root directory.
 4. Build and run the project in XCode.

+Feedback and Pull Requests are welcome!
+As this is a new and constantly evolving project, please be sure to include unit test with changes.

 # Thanks for your help!!!